Delaware Labor Laws Guide

 Employer use of social media regulations

-Delaware is one of a number of states in the US that regulates an employer's access to employees' personal social media sites.
+Delaware is one of several states in the US that regulates an employer’s access to employees’ personal social media accounts.

-According to this regulation, an employer is not allowed to:
+According to this regulation, an employer isn’t allowed to:

-The only exceptions in these regulations are in case:
+The only exceptions in these regulations are the following:

 The Employee monitoring law

-According to the Delaware Office of Labor Law, an employer is not allowed to intercept or monitor any phone calls, Internet traffic or electronic correspondences of his employees, without:
+According to the Delaware Office of Labor Law, an employer isn’t allowed to intercept or monitor any phone calls, Internet traffic, or electronic correspondences of their employees, without:

 1. Providing a daily notice every time employees access the network or use electronic and phone services, and